 9. Technology Integration and Investor Reporting Accuracy

 Securitized pool investors require accurate, timely reporting on default status, loss mitigation pipeline, and projected recovery.
 Servicers who produce manual reports on inconsistent schedules create information risk that sophisticated investors price into their return requirements.
-AI and automation are reshaping default servicing compliance in ways that directly address this reporting gap.
+Technology transformation in private lending and mortgage servicing is directly addressing this reporting gap with real-time data flows that manual processes cannot match.

 Verdict: Reporting accuracy is not a back-office function — it is a trust mechanism that affects how investors price risk in private pool structures and whether they return to the next deal.